-Every year, 5,000 cyclists are killed or seriously injured in the United States.
+Every year, thousands of cyclists are seriously injured and hundreds die in the United States.

 The good news is, with a little knowledge, you can avoid many of those accidents.
 Regular communication with your kids, before they get on their bike for the first time, can be a powerful tool in helping to get them started in the right direction.

 Your kids will learn how to be more confident cyclists with these tips as they explore the world around them.